jinyudu/projectsPracticum/README.md

 # projectsPracticum
-This repo contains projects for the Practicum by Yandex bootcamp.
+This repo contains projects for the Practicum bootcamp.